 Easy to conceal and nearly impossible to break into, this model features a 2-point deadbolt lock and biometric fingerprint scanning technology for a mid-range price.

 Not as deep as our top recommended models.
-Offers only a one-year warranty.

 Solid, pry-proof, and easy to install.
 It sits flush with the wall when installed for easy concealment, and comes with a key rack for easy and convenient key storage.